UPDATED (January 2017): For more information, please see the links at the bottom of this page.

 HOW STATES COULD FORCE CONGRESS TO PROPOSE THE AMENDMENT

 Just as states helped force Congress to propose the Bill of Rights, States could force Congress to propose the Regulation Freedom Amendment.

 Three times in American history Congress has proposed Amendments states wanted.
 State pressure effectively helped force Congress to propose The Bill of Rights, the 17th Amendment for direct election of senators, and the 22nd Amendment for presidential term limits.

 The likelihood of getting 2/3 of Congress to propose a Regulation Freedom Amendment under current conditions is small at best.

-That strategy involves passing state laws in a majority of states, state constitutional amendments in 13 states, and a U.S. House Rule, along with obtaining a pledge by 41 U.S. Senators, to protect the Constitution from the risk of a so-called “runaway convention”
+That strategy involves passing state laws in a majority of states, state constitutional amendments in 13 states, and a 10th Amendment U.S. House Rule, along with obtaining a pledge by a majority of U.S. Senators, to protect the Constitution from the risk of a so-called “runaway convention”

 The state law would strictly limit the authority of delegates to the scope of the state’s Article V Resolution and replace and punish delegates who violated the law in the same way some states now punish faithless presidential electors.

 If the law were in effect in a majority of states with a majority of the population, a majority of delegates at any convention would be required to limit the scope of that convention.

 The state constitutional amendment would prohibit that state from considering or ratifying a runaway amendment, in other words any amendment from a convention that the states who called the convention did not authorize the convention to consider.

 If just 13 states enacted such an Amendment, it would be mathematically impossible for 31 states to ratify a “runaway” Amendment.